-Sum assured is the minimum amount that one gets in the event of the policy holder.
-The remaining premium amount (net of mortality charge, fund management, distribution and administration charges etc) is invested.
-Investors/policy holders are offered various investment options (equity, debt, balanced etc).
+Sum assured is the minimum amount that one gets in the event of the death of the policyholder.
+Investors/policyholders are offered various investment options (equity, debt, balanced etc).
 You can choose the investment fund as per your requirement.
-The value of your investments (“fund value”) grows over a period of time through regular premium payments and return on your investments.
+The value of your investments (“fund value”) grows over a period of time through regular premium payments and the return on your investments.

 ULIPs can be broadly classified into two types: Type-I and Type II ULIPs.

 Death benefit under the two types of ULIPs